fitak/fitak/readme.md

 - Create a new Facebook application `https://developers.facebook.com/apps`.
 - Rename `/app/config/fbparams_example.neon` to `fbparams.neon` and edit Facebook App parametrs.
 The email isn't connected with the Facebook.
 It's just for warnings if something goes wrong.
-- Add new groups to DB table `groups` (just the first column is mandatory = ID of the Facebook group)
+- Add some new groups to DB table `groups` (just the first column is mandatory = ID of the Facebook group)
 - Data from the selected Facebook groups are downloaded via one active user token.
-This user must have access to the all selected groups.
+This user must have a access to the all selected groups.
 That should be probably you.
 You have to generate the new token and allow permissions to your Facebook App.
 Just open URL: `http://YOURURL/crawler/` - It should write something like "This is a private party!".
 That is for a protection.
 Just you can add the new token.